blairwang-online/laptop-homelab-starterkit/docs/mac.md

-# Mac (UTM on ARM) instructions for laptop-homelab-starterkit
+# Apple Silicon Mac (UTM on ARM) instructions for laptop-homelab-starterkit

 Note: These instructions assume that you use an Apple Silicon Mac.
+If you are using an Intel Mac, then these instructions may not work.

 Please also note that this is for testing purposes and not properly secured (by design).
 Do not put any confidential or sensitive data into the system that we set up here.